dendriel/rozsa-rpc/README.md

 - Procedures with the same count of parameters, but with differentiable data types.

-Parameters parsing differentiate between <b>Primitives, Objects and Arrays</b> types. *Those may not correspond exactly to OO primitives and arrays, but they are a "Json-based view".
+Parameters parsing differentiate between <b>Primitives, Objects and Arrays</b> types. *Those may not correspond exactly to OO primitives and arrays, but they are a "JSON-based view".

 - <b>Primitives</b>: Date, Double, Float, Long, Integer, Short, Character, Byte, Boolean, String and all their unboxed counterparts;